PeterBHull/tennis_AI/README.md

 # Feature Engineering

 From what I have seen online, when people use machine learning to predict sports matches they will frequently state results such as a validation accuracy of 65%.
 But in my mind this is not very good if just predicting the favourite everytime will also give you accuracy of 65%.
 I set up my network so that there would be one group of features for the "overdog" (favourite), and another group of features for the "underdog".
-Then the Y variable would be 0 if the overdog won, and 1 if the underdog won.
-This way I would be able to easily how much better my neural network was performing compared to just predicting the overdog everytime.
+Then the Y variable would be 0 if the overdog won (no upsert), and 1 if the underdog won (upset).
+This way I would be able to easily see how much better my neural network was performing compared to just predicting the overdog everytime.
 This was done through underdog_overdog.py.

 I then engineering the following features

 ## Upset Potential

 Given that we are trying to predict the possibility of an upset here, it makes sense to engineer features to capture this probability.
-One is the number of times that the overdog has been upset recently, and another is the number of times that the underdog performed and upset recently.

 underdog_upset:Total number of times underdog has upset an overdog in career <br />
 underdog_notupset :Total nubmer of times underdog has failed to upset an overdog in career <br />